Industry update

 Pay close attentionLower immediate impact

-Catalog shapeYou sell physical copies, downloads, or ringtones in the USYour income is almost entirely interactive streaming
+Catalog shapeYou sell physical copies, downloads, ringtones, or bundles in the USYour income is almost entirely interactive streaming

 Rights positionYou control or administer the compositionA publisher or administrator handles every composition claim for you

-ActionCheck who is accounting for composition mechanicals on physical and download salesTrack it as context for future streaming-rate decisions
+ActionCheck who is accounting for composition mechanicals, then decide whether the comment window mattersTrack it as context for future streaming-rate decisions

 The boring question is the important one: who is collecting the composition mechanical on each physical copy or download you sell?